Common Questions about Florida Elder Law

 But what about when the Medicaid applicant is receiving VA Pension?
 VA Pension can be very helpful for paying for an elder's assisted living or in-home care.
 VA Pension Benefits are outlined here.
 The highest Pension benefit is known as "aid and attendance," with monthly benefits as follows (2018):

 But if someone is applying for Medicaid, how much of the Pension income is countable for gross income purposes?
 The answer is NOT ALL!
 Medicaid excludes "aid and attendance" income from the gross income calculation.
 But the answer does not even stop there!
 Aid and Attendance is only the highest level of VA benefits.
 Lower levels are "base pension" and "homebound."
 Interestingly, the base pension amount is countable as income for Medicaid purposes.
 For 2018, base pension levels are as follows:

 Surviving spouse of a wartime veteran is receiving $1,176/m in VA Pension Aid and Attendance.
 Her Social Security income is $1,500/gross per month.
 Her income for Medicaid purposes towards the income cap of $2,250/m is $2,235/m, so she does not need a QIT. ($1,500 plus $735 (the base pension amount) = $2,235).
 Notice that only the $735/m counted as income for Medicaid purposes, not the full $1,176/m that she receives.

 When you are applying for Florida Medicaid and VA Pension benefits are already coming in (mostly meaning Aid and Attendance) then these calculations will be very important.

-Importantly, VA Pension income does not include any VA Disability payments.
-VA disability is all income for Medicaid purposes, so it is important to know what VA income is being received.
+VA Pension income does not include any VA Disability payments.
+VA disability is all countable income for Medicaid purposes, so it is important to know what type of VA income is being received.